stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 On the contrary, in the face of a complex task in which the work ends up being trying to understand the complex topic you are working on, instead of focusing on working directly with Python code, a simpler project topic is preferred.

+That being said, the project should challenge you, and should be on a similar (or greater) level of complexity to the homework assignments.

 ## Project Approach

 As you work through your project, we recommend taking an approach in which you use a modular design and **prioritize